damian8333/damian8333/README.md

 ## Dashboard Website

-The repository hosts a minimal dashboard example in the `website` folder.
-Open `website/index.html` in your browser to view several mock KPIs styled as cards with a bit of JavaScript that randomises their values on each load.
+The repository hosts an interactive dashboard example in the `website` folder.
+Open `website/index.html` in your browser to see animated KPIs, a dynamic sales chart powered by Chart.js and a dark mode toggle.